idan200402/communicationsFP/README.md

 How to run The Project:
 1. Clone the repository or download the zip file.
 2. Open it in of your favorite IDE or text editor.
+3. install manually:  sudo apt update && sudo apt install python3-tk
-3. Run the `main.py` file.
+4. Run the `main.py` file.
-4. 1-8 is about displaying the plots ,  9 is about closing the program and 10 is about downloading the dataset and training the model.
+5. 1-8 is about displaying the plots ,  9 is about closing the program and 10 is about downloading the dataset and training the model.